-On May 28, 2024, we announced a new bitcoin treasury strategy and the initial purchase of 581 bitcoins for an aggregate amount of \$40.0 million, inclusive of fees and expenses, and as of June 6, 2024 we announced the purchase of an additional 247 bitcoins for an aggregate amount of \$17.0 million, inclusive of fees and expenses.
+On May 28, 2024, we announced a new bitcoin treasury strategy and the initial purchase of 581 bitcoins for an aggregate amount of \$40.0 million, inclusive of fees and expenses, and on June 6, 2024, we announced the purchase of an additional 247 bitcoins for an aggregate amount of \$17.0 million, inclusive of fees and expenses as of such date.

-In light of our new bitcoin treasury strategy, we are filing information for the purpose of supplementing and updating our business section disclosures and our risk factor disclosures contained in our prior public filings, including those discussed under the headings "Item 1.
+We are filing updated information regarding our new bitcoin strategy for the purpose of supplementing and updating our business section disclosures and our risk factor disclosures contained in our prior public filings, including those discussed under the headings "Item 1.
 Business" and "Item 1A.
-Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 7, 2024.
+Risk Factors" in our annual report on Form 10-K for the year ended December 31, 2023, filed with the Securities and Exchange Commission, or SEC, on March 7, 2024, and to supersede our prior updated disclosures included in our current reports on Form 8-K filed with the SEC on June 6, 2024 and July 11, 2024.
 The supplemental business section and risk factor disclosures are filed herewith as Exhibit 99.1 and are incorporated herein by reference.